the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

   <div>Loading ...</div>
 ~~~~~~~~

-Now you will need a property to store the loading state.
-Based on the loading state you can decide to show the Loading component later on.
+Now we need a property to store the loading state.
+Based on the loading state, we can decide to show the Loading component later.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~